-National Jewish Health & Partners Recognized for Continuing Medical Education
+National Jewish Health Honored for Continuing Medical Education

-“The Outstanding CME Activity award is an acknowledgement of the hard work and dedication Dr. Make, the National Jewish Health Professional Education staff, Dr. Foggs, and the NMA leadership and members all demonstrated in organizing quality programs for the medical community, which change provider behavior and improve patient outcomes,” said Andrea Harshman, MHA, CCMEP, CMP, Director of Professional Education at National Jewish Health.
+“The Outstanding CME Activity award is an acknowledgement of the hard work and dedication of the National Jewish Health COPD faculty and the entire professional education staff to organize quality programs for the medical community which change provider behavior and improve patient outcomes,” said Sheila S. Jordan, MMGT, CCMEP, Director of Professional Education at National Jewish Health.

 National Jewish Health is accredited by the Accreditation Council of Continuing Medical Education (ACCME) to provide continuing medical education for physicians.